apc-io/apc-firefox-os/README.md

 This is the official repository for Firefox OS on APC.
 Firefox OS is currently under heavy development.
 To learn more about the general state visit [Mozilla's Development site](https://developer.mozilla.org/en/docs/Mozilla/Firefox_OS).
 What follows is specific information about Firefox OS on APC.

 ## Change log
+### Release 2014-01-13 (v1.03.01)
+1. Updated to the new Mozilla code from 2013.12.25 (gecko & gaia).
+2. Enabled hardware key repeating.
+3. Supported NTFS external HDD/USB storage.
+4. Fixed finished tutorial screen so we can swipe up to close the window.
+5. Supported USB camera and USB camera hot plug.
+But, please note that: due to updating to the new Gecko from Mozilla (2013.12.25) the camera preview screen keep splashing when we moving the mouse.
+6. Supported generic USB bluetooth dongle.
+7. Integrated Realtek 8723 Bluetooth/WiFi combo dongle drivers.
+However, WiFi function does not work yet, you can only scan the available networks, but cannot connect to a network.

 ### Release 2013-11-22 (v1.02.01)
 1. Updated firmware package to support HDMI hotplug as the solution from VIA
 1. Switched to latest base from Mozilla and using master branch for all Mozilla repos